Vaping-related illnesses still rising, though at slower pace

 NEW YORK (AP) — Vaping-related illnesses in the U.S. are still rising, though at a slightly slower pace.

-Health officials of Thursday said there have been 1,479 cases and at least 33 deaths in the mysterious outbreak.
+Health officials on Thursday said there have been 1,479 cases and at least 33 deaths in the mysterious outbreak.

 The Centers for Disease Control and Prevention has been releasing new case counts each week.
 The latest jump — 180 cases — was the lowest increase since mid-September.
 But CDC officials say there’s no indication that the outbreak is waning.